Name: tulip (Tulipa varieties and cultivars)

 The foliage is quite attractive, too.
 It arises before the flower and is often a greeny-silver.
 The leaves are variable, but are often shaped a little like a sword blade, and slightly cupped.

-These bulbs can be naturalised, which means they can be planted and left undisturbed, even in warmer areas, and they will flower every year, often forming large clumps or drifts.
+Given the right conditions, tulips can be naturalised.
+This means they can be planted and left undisturbed, even in warmer areas, and they will flower every year, often forming large clumps or drifts.
 All you need to do is feed them at the start of the season and then remove foliage as it dies back.
 It is important to leave the foliage until it totally browns off, as the bulb needs to store energy for next year.
-Given the right conditions, tulips can be naturalised too.

 The tulip is grown for a variety of uses, including: